onetoneisme/blackjack/units_refactored/CF for DevOps engineers/Advanced/001_Create BOSH release/12_Create the ruby spec.md

-### Create the ruby spec
+### Create the Ruby spec

-Edit the following file `packages/ruby/spec` and add the following content to it
+Open the file `packages/ruby/spec` in a text editor and add the following lines to it:

 ```yaml
 ---